JudeTulel/Agent0G/contracts/README.md

 ## Hybrid Architecture (User-Owned Agents)

-- **Frontend (Browser / React)**: Users connect a wallet (MetaMask, WalletConnect, TON Connect if on TON), sign agent creation/rental/inference intents, and send signed payloads to the backend.
+- **Frontend (Browser / React)**: Users connect a wallet sign agent creation/rental/inference intents, and send signed payloads to the backend.
 - **Backend (Broker Layer using `@0glabs/0g-serving-broker`)**: Verifies signatures and relays user-signed jobs to the 0G Broker.
 No key custody, no server-paid gas.
 - **0G Network (Broker + Compute Nodes)**: Manages escrow and settles inference costs directly from the user’s wallet; compute nodes execute jobs and return results.